Jane Claire Bradley - Live spoken word performance

 It starts in the heatwave summer.
 There are power cuts and no rain and we play out as long as we can, until Imogen and Amber go missing.
 Before we know about them, we are satisfyingly feral, roaming the estate until dark.
 There have been storms, on and off, and the air tastes of tin.
 On the park, there’s a burnt tree everyone says was struck by lightning.
 When the fat raindrops start coming, we stand underneath its blackened branches.
 Half believing it won’t hit the same place twice, half as a dare to the sky.
 We are defiant, soaked through and shivering in our thin summer holiday t-shirts, watching the clouds shift and churn.
 The rain, when it hits us, is like being pelted with coins.

-Published in Test Signal by Bloomsbury & Dead Ink Books, July 2021
+Short story published in Test Signal by Bloomsbury & Dead Ink Books (2021)

 Order your copy here